msimonborg/odd_job/README.md

 end
 ```

-The tuple `{OddJob, :email}` will return a child spec for a supervisor that will start and supervise
+The tuple `{OddJob, MyApp.Email}` will return a child spec for a supervisor that will start and supervise
-the `:email` pool.
+the `MyApp.Email` pool.
 The second element of the tuple can be any atom that you want to use as a unique
 name for the pool.
 You can supervise as many pools as you want, as long as they have unique names.

 Any default configuration options listed in your `config.exs` will also apply to your own supervised